ris4rob/sketchPad/README.md

 - Freehand drawing with different brush sizes and colors.
 - Eraser tool to correct mistakes or remove parts of the drawing.
 - Clear canvas option to start fresh.
-- Shake functionality to erase the entire drawing like an Etch-A-Sketch.
-- Save and export drawings in various formats, such as PNG or SVG.

 ## Installation

 There's no installation required for SketchPad.
-Simply visit the live demo at [sketchpad.example.com](https://sketchpad.example.com) and start drawing right away!
+Simply visit the live demo at (https://ris4rob.github.io/sketchPad) and start drawing right away!

 If you want to host the application locally, follow these steps: